Azure/azure-powershell/src/VMware/examples/New-AzVMwareAddonSrmPropertiesObject.md

 SRM                         YourLicenseKeyValue
 ```

-Create a in-memory object for AddonSrmProperties
+Create a Srm object for Addon